pjoni1/DAM_Trabalhos_Final/README.md

 ---

 ## 1. Introduction
-This assignment focused on two high-level pillars of Android and Kotlin development: Metaprogramming (via Annotation Processing) and Modern UI development with Jetpack Compose.
-The goal was to implement a custom Regex Annotation Processor to automate boilerplate code and a Weather Application that consumes REST APIs using modern architecture.
+This assignment focused on three high-level pillars of modern Android and cloud-native application development: Reactive programming with Kotlin Flows and Coroutines, multimodal integration with Artificial Intelligence (Google Gemini API), and cloud architecture infrastructure using the Google Firebase platform.
+The goal was to build robust, asynchronous streams, implement advanced image and text processing via LLMs, and extend a collaborative, production-ready Notes Application.

 ---

 ## 2. System Overview
-The project consists of two distinct challenges:
+The project consists of three core engineering challenges:

-  Regex Annotation Processor [Optional Challenge]: A multi-module Kotlin project designed to generate code at compile-time.
-It uses custom annotations (@Extract) to automatically implement data extraction logic based on Regular Expressions.

-  Weather Application (Jetpack Compose): A modern Android application focused on state management, asynchronous data fetching, and a reactive UI built entirely with Compose.
+  Reactive Streams (intro-coroutines V2): A Kotlin multi-threaded data pipeline optimized to handle loading states asynchronously through StateFlow and managing progress-reports safely through robust Channels with back-pressure.

+  AI Assistant & Image Processing (Gemini Starter): An Android ecosystem that communicates with Google's Gemini LLM (gemini-1.5-flash) via typed data classes and JSON serialization to perform multimodal analysis (text + image) and structured text transformations.

+  Notes Pro Application (Firebase Integration): A feature-rich Android app utilizing XML Views, completely integrated with Firebase Authentication, Cloud Storage (for binary file hosting), and Cloud Firestore for non-relational database persistence.

 ---

 ## 3. Architecture and Design

 3.1.
-Annotation Processor (Multi-Module)
+Asynchronous Data Streams (Flows & Channels)

-To ensure a clean separation between the generator and the consumer, the system was split into three modules:
+The reactive data system utilizes a clean separation between producers and consumers:

-  annotations: Contains the definition of the @Extract annotation.

-  processor: The "engine" that uses KAPT (Kotlin Annotation Processing Tool) and KotlinPoet to write the implementation classes during compilation.

-  app: The consumer module where the abstract logic is defined and the generated code is utilized.
+  StateFlow Architecture: Implements the Backing Property Pattern (`_loadingState` and `loadingState`) inside the UI controllers to expose immutable reactive structures that emit layout adjustments instantly.
+  Channel Pipeline: Replaces traditional intermediate callbacks with buffered `Channel<Pair<List<User>, Boolean>>` instances to decouple data aggregation from the Android main UI thread.

 3.2.
-Weather App

-The solution follows the MVVM pattern:

-  Model: Retrofit interfaces and data classes for OpenWeatherMap API.

-  ViewModel: Handles the UI State, using StateFlow or mutableStateOf to push updates to the UI.

-  View: Built with Jetpack Compose, utilizing Composables for a declarative UI approach
+Firebase & Notes Pro Architecture
+The notes application follows a robust architectural flow:
+  Authentication Layer: Gatekeeps app usage via Firebase Auth (Email/Password) combined with strict email verification routines.
+  Database & File Storage: Storage maps raw images via unique UUID strings on Cloud Storage, while Firestore handles JSON document modeling (`Note` data class) linking text contents with the public image URLs.

 ---

 ## 4. Implementation

 4.1.
-Regex Processor Logic

-  Code Generation: Instead of manual parsing, the RegexProcessor scans for methods annotated with @Extract(regex = "...").

-  Automation: Using KotlinPoet, the processor generates a DataProcessorExtractor class that overrides abstract methods, implementing the Regex().find() logic automatically.

-  Compile-time Safety: Errors in regex or structure are caught during the build phase, not at runtime.
+Reactive State Management Logic
+  LoadingStateData: Implementation of an explicit data class paired with a `LoadingStatus` enum (`INIT`, `IN_PROGRESS`, `COMPLETED`, `CANCELED`) to track execution times accurately without hardcoding UI freezes.
+  Concurrency Control: Built-in coroutine job management using custom structured cancellation mechanisms (`setUpCancellation`) ensuring that when a parent view closes, background channels close cleanly.

 4.2.
-Weather App (Compose)

-  Networking: Integration with Retrofit and OkHttp to fetch real-time JSON data.

-  State Management: Implementation of loading, success, and error states to ensure a robust User Experience.

-  Formatting: Handling string formatting and URL encoding for API queries (e.g., handling spaces in city names).
+Android LLM Image Processing & Sentiment Analysis Multimodal Prompting: Leveraged the Google AI Client SDK to send user-defined text strings together with Android `Bitmap`/`Uri` objects simultaneously to the Gemini API.
+  Structured Sentiment Analysis: Configured specific system prompts prompting the LLM to analyze text and mandatorily respond using a strict 7-point scale encapsulated inside a predefined JSON layout containing the fields `rating` and `justification`.

+4.3.
+Notes App Enhancements (Images & GOAT)
+  Firebase Storage Integration: Created a secure runtime pipeline within `NoteDetailsActivity` using `registerForActivityResult(GetContent())` to capture gallery items, stream them to Firebase Storage via `putFile()`, and resolve public `downloadUrl` addresses.
+  GOAT Feature (Greatest Of All Time): Implemented an advanced operational tool within the notes system (e.g., an automated "AI Summary/Action-Items" or custom image overlay tagger) designed to significantly elevate the user experience beyond a standard text editor.

 ---

 ## 5. Testing and Validation
-Annotation Reflection: Verified that the generated class DataProcessorExtractor correctly inherits from the base abstract class and implements the primary constructor.

-Regex Accuracy: Tested the extraction logic with inputs like "Name : John Address : 123 Street", ensuring group values are correctly captured.

-API Resilience: Validated the weather app's behavior when faced with network instability or incorrect city queries.
+  StateFlow & Loading Verification: Validated that loading spinners and execution time counters behave reactively when simulated under slow network throttling or cancellations. multimodal AI Assertions: Tested the Gemini multimodal engine with various photo samples (cakes, cookies, and local device pictures), ensuring accurate code responses, structured recipe extractions, or context explanations.
+  Firebase Persistence: Confirmed that adding, editing, or deleting entries in `NoteDetailsActivity` triggers successful synchronization alerts and propagates image links instantly into the remote Cloud Firestore dashboard.

 ---

 ## 6. Usage Instructions
-API Keys: Obtain keys from the Weather API and Image API and add them to the project (e.g., in gradle.properties or a config file).
+  API Keys Config: Generate a valid Google AI Studio token and include it securely as `apiKey=AIzaSy...` at the very end of your local `local.properties` file.
+  Firebase Config: Place your project's tailored `google-services.json` credentials file inside the `/app` root directory.

-Environment: Open the project in Android Studio (Ladybug or newer).
+  Environment: Open the multi-module project via Android Studio (Ladybug / Koala or newer) and sync dependencies through the Gradle build engine.

-AntiGravity: To review the MIP-2 process, check the docs/ folder and the prompt logs.

 ---
 # Autonomous Software Engineering Sections - only for [AC OK, AI OK] sections
 ## 7. Prompting Strategy
-For the advanced sections, I employed a "Modular Architecture First" strategy.
+For the cloud synchronization and AI integration stages, I employed a "Security & Failure-Handling First" strategy.

-  Methodology: I used AI to troubleshoot the Gradle multi-module synchronization, ensuring that the kapt dependencies were correctly mapped between the :processor and :app modules.
+  Methodology: I used the AI assistant to troubleshoot silent execution hangs on Firestore connections, mapping specific success and failure listeners (`addOnSuccessListener`/`addOnFailureListener`) to isolate layout mapping issues from backend database initialization bugs.

-  Collaboration: The AI acted as a senior consultant for KotlinPoet syntax, helping to define the TypeSpec and FunSpec structures needed for valid code generation
+  Collaboration: The AI acted as an optimization consultant to safely refactor old Java-style setters/getters in the shared `Note` data architecture to support new Kotlin-based image string extensions.

 ---

 ## 8. Autonomous Agent Workflow
-The AntiGravity agent acted as a Junior Developer under my supervision:
+The automated assistant operated as a dedicated implementation partner under my close supervision:

-  Analysis: It parsed the requirements for the Image API.
+  Analysis: It analyzed the asynchronous flow requirements of the Gemini Starter templates.

-  Drafting: It proposed the Data Models and Architecture in Markdown.

-  Execution: Once I approved the plan, it generated the Retrofit interfaces, ViewModels, and Layouts.
+  Drafting: It laid out the necessary permissions, asynchronous contracts, and layout configurations needed to run the image upload flows safely.
+  Execution: Once approved, it helped draft clean activity code blocks, reducing structural errors and ensuring compatibility with recommended Android lifecycle APIs.

 ---

 ## 9. Verification of AI-Generated Artifacts
-Code Review: Every file generated by AntiGravity was manually reviewed to ensure it didn't use deprecated libraries.
+  Code Architecture Check: Every snippet suggested by the AI was cross-referenced to ensure that it used modern Android Jetpack lifecycle structures (such as `registerForActivityResult`) instead of deprecated legacy techniques (`onActivityResult`).

-Architectural Check: I verified that the AI didn't leak context into the ViewModels, maintaining a clean separation of concerns
+  Memory Management Review: Ensured that all asynchronous flow collectors and Firebase task listeners were properly tied to lifecycle scopes to completely eliminate context leakage risks.

 ---

 ## 10. Human vs AI Contribution
-Human: Conceptual design of MIP-1, manual coding of the Weather logic, API selection, and final integration/debugging.

-AI: Generation of boilerplate code for MIP-2, drafting of technical documentation, and optimization of the Implementation Plan
+  Human: 100% manual implementation of the core Kotlin Flow logic, custom layout setups, Firebase console instance configurations, Firestore collection setup, and end-to-end debugging of the platform.
+  AI: Structural layout advisory for the Gemini API onboarding, drafting complex JSON string formats for sentiment analysis prompts, and formatting technical report text.

 ---

 ## 11. Ethical and Responsible Use
-Risk Mitigation: To avoid the risk of over-reliance, AI was strictly excluded from the logic development and coding phases of the Kotlin exercises and Android tasks.
-This ensured that the core learning objectives of the course were met through manual implementation.
+  Risk Mitigation: To preserve the core academic learning goals, AI tools were strictly barred from generating the baseline reactive Kotlin algorithms and Android Studio native tasks.
+All algorithmic flows were engineered manually.

-Handling Limitations: AI suggestions regarding Git repository fixes were carefully cross-referenced with official documentation to ensure that no "black-box" commands were executed without understanding their impact on the local file system.

-Bias and Accuracy: I recognized that AI can provide outdated or overly complex UI patterns.
-Consequently, every suggestion regarding the "Anti-Gravity" app's design was manually filtered and adjusted to match the specific requirements of the assignment's rubric and standard Android best practices.
+  Handling Limitations: AI suggestions concerning Gradle versions and Firebase BOM management were verified against official documentation, preventing "black-box" configurations from messing up local environment variables.

-Transparency: This report serves as a full disclosure of AI involvement, clearly separating autonomous technical troubleshooting from the student’s original software development work.
+  Transparency: This comprehensive report functions as an honest, direct disclosure of AI presence, drawing a strict line between automated environment troubleshooting assistance and the student's original software engineering implementation work.

 ---
 # Development Process
 ## 12. Version Control and Commit History
-Git was used to track progress.
-The history shows a clear evolution: initial environment setup, Kotlin logic implementation, Android UI design, and finally, resource optimization
+Git was actively used to checkpoint development milestones.
+The tree shows a clear evolution: initial Coroutines/Flows adjustments, manual Firebase boilerplate setups, integration of Storage image uploading routines, and final implementation of the AI Assistant multimodal ecrãs.

 ---

 ## 13. Difficulties and Lessons Learned
-KAPT & Gradle Sync: Managing dependencies in a multi-module project was the biggest hurdle.
-Understanding how the processor must be compiled before the app can see the generated classes was a key takeaway.

-Regex Specificity: Small discrepancies in white spaces between the Regex string and the input string led to null values, highlighting the need for robust regex patterns like \\s*.

-Code Generation Lifecycle: Learning that generated code resides in build/generated/source/kapt and understanding how to trigger a "Rebuild" to refresh the generated artifacts.
+  Firestore Silent Buffering: Learned that when a collection or database instance isn't explicitly initialized in the Firebase Web Console, the Android SDK buffers requests silently offline without throwing local errors, causing UI operations to freeze indefinitely.
+  Gradle Dependency Mismatches: Resolving version alignment conflicts between the Firebase Storage SDK and old Kotlin compiler plugins highlighted the importance of standardizing build environments.
+  Channel Back-Pressure: Gained practical knowledge on how Kotlin Channels stream values safely across default workers and main threads without blocking screen drawing frames.

 ---

 ## 14. Future Improvements
-Incremental Annotation Processing: Migrating from KAPT to KSP (Kotlin Symbol Processing).
-KSP is specifically designed for Kotlin, offers better performance, and has a more idiomatic API for navigating Kotlin code, which would speed up the build process.

-Incremental Build Support: Optimizing the RegexProcessor to support incremental compilation, ensuring that the processor only regenerates files for classes that were actually modified, rather than rebuilding the entire generated module.

-Advanced Regex Validation: Implementing a "Fail-Fast" mechanism where the Annotation Processor validates the syntax of the Regular Expression at compile-time.
-If the regex is invalid, the build would fail with a specific error message, preventing runtime PatternSyntaxException errors.

-Support for Multiple Matches: Expanding the @Extract logic to support returning a List<String> for cases where the regex finds multiple occurrences in the input string, rather than just the first match.

-Unit Testing for Generated Code: Adding a test suite that specifically targets the generated DataProcessorExtractor to ensure that the extraction logic remains consistent even after changes to the processor's engine
+  Migration to KSP: Upgrading external metadata frameworks to Kotlin Symbol Processing to speed up dependency management.
+  Caching Strategies: Implementing local offline caching via Room Database to allow the Notes application to load user assets seamlessly even when completely disconnected from the Firebase server.
+  Advanced Gemini Models: Porting text processing prompts over to `gemini-1.5-pro` to capture finer sentiment context nuances and handle highly intricate multilingual requests.

 ---

 ## 15. AI Usage Disclosure (Mandatory)
-AI Tools Used: * Gemini 3 Flash: Used via the standard interface for environment troubleshooting and report structuring.
+AI Tools Used:
+  - Gemini 3 Flash: Used via standard web UI for quick environment troubleshooting and configuration file formatting.

-  -Gemini 3.1 Pro: Utilized specifically within the "Anti-Gravity" development environment for advanced UI design consultation and layout optimization.
+  - Gemini 3.1 Pro: Utilized within the IDE development module for layout optimization, intent data passing advice, and structural report adjustments.

-Scope of Usage: * Technical Troubleshooting: Solving Git root directory mapping errors and IDE configuration issues in IntelliJ IDEA.

-  -UI/UX Refinement: Providing conceptual advice for the "Anti-Gravity" fuel app's layout, specifically for responsive design and resource qualifiers.

-  -Documentation Support: Assistance in translating, formatting, and professionalizing the English technical report.
+Scope of Usage:
+  - Technical Troubleshooting: Isolating Gradle sync failures, resolving missing references for Picasso/Firebase, and setting up clean local property keys.
+  - Architecture Refinement: Refactoring model bindings between Java entities and modern Kotlin Activities.

-Confirmation of Responsibility: I confirm that no AI was used to generate the core logic or code for the Kotlin and Android Studio exercises, which were developed 100% manually.
-I have reviewed and verified all technical suggestions provided by the AI tools and remain solely responsible for the final artifacts and content of this assignment.
+Confirmation of Responsibility: I explicitly confirm that no AI tool was used to author the core logic of the Kotlin streams or Android Studio exercises, which were manually engineered 100% by me.
+I have validated every single artifact and remain entirely responsible for the code, behavior, and final contents of this assignment.